gaorkl/simple-playgrounds/README.md

 ## Credits

+SPG is currently actively developped by Vince Jankovics and Michael Garcia Ortiz.

 The first version of the simulator was called Flatland, and was designed by Hugo Caselles-Dupre, Louis Annabi, Oksana Hagen and Michael Garcia Ortiz.

-This version was developed by Vince Jankovics and Michael Garcia Ortiz.

 ## Contact